How to Add Secondary X Axis in Excel (with Quick Steps)

 Enable Secondary Horizontal Axis

-Read More: How to add secondary axis in Excel (2 easy ways)
+Read More: How to Add Secondary Axis in Excel

-Now, to add titles in the axes, go to the chart elements again and click on the arrow in the axis titles and mark the secondary horizontal option.
+Now, to add the axis titles, go to the chart elements again, click on the arrow in the axis titles, and mark the secondary horizontal option.

 Give Axes Titles